 What Causes HIE?

-There are a number of different causes of HIE, any of which can occur before, during, or after the baby is born.
-Various problems or medical complications may cause HIE during pregnancy in the antepartum period.
+There are a number of different possible causes of HIE, any of which can occur before, during or after the baby is born.
+Various problems or medical complications may cause HIE during pregnancy in the antepartum period, or just before birth.
 These include:

 - Maternal diabetes with vascular disease

 - Problems with blood circulation to the placenta

 HIE can also occur during labor and delivery, or the intrapartum period.
 Common intrapartum causes may include:

 - Rupture of the placenta or the uterus